statsig-io/docs/docs/statsig-warehouse-native/metrics/count-distinct.md

 ## Summary

 Count distinct metrics calculate the unique values observed in a column of a metric source.
-This is calculate per-unit, so the total is the number of unique unit-value pairs.
+This is calculated per-unit, so the total is the number of unique unit-value pairs.

 ### Use Cases